poblabs/weewx-belchertown/README.md

 These settings need to be enabled in order for the skin to work.
 Within `weewx.conf`, under `[Station]` make sure you have:
 * `latitude` - used for forecasting and earthquake data
 * `longitude` - used for forecasting and earthquake data

-* `station_url` - The full URL to your website without a trailing slash.
+You need to define your URL for the skin to work properly.
+The full URL to your website without a trailing slash.
 Even if your website is on your LAN only, this needs to be enabled.
+There are 2 ways to do this.
+You need only 1.
+* `belchertown_root_url` - **This is the preferred option**.
+Add this to your skin Extras section (see below).
-Example: `http://yourwebsite.com` or `http://192.168.1.100`
+* `station_url` - Example: `http://yourwebsite.com` or `http://192.168.1.100`

 ### DarkSky API (optional)
 DarkSky API is where the forecast data comes from.
 The skin will work without DarkSky's integration, however it is used to show current weather observations and icons.